couchbaselabs/sdk-rfcs/rfc/0078-zone-aware-replica-reads.md

 > behave with older server?
 Do we need to fail fast or silently fall back to
 > current behavior?

 The behavior of this feature with older servers (pre 7.6.2) is not defined.
-It is up to SDK to decide what to do (for example, it could return `102 DocumentIrretrievable` in this case, because the configuration does not tell us anything about server groups assigned to the nodes)
+The User might handle it will falling back to get from active or any of the old APIs see the fall back snippet in the RFC body.

 ## Q4